Documentation Index

 3. The authenticator app will then display a One-Time Code (a 6-digit code that changes every 30 seconds), that you then enter in back on your BookingTimes website and click the Verify button to complete the process.
 This example screenshot again shows Apple Passwords app on the left, and the Duo app on the right.

 4. Once verification has been complete, you will be promoted to save your recovery codes in case you ever lose access to your authenticator app, and these single-use codes are the only way to sign in without another administrator.
-NOTE - ensure you save those codes now as you won’t be able to see them again.
-Click Complete button once you’ve saved them.

 4. If you select PASSKEY: